 – Katie H.

 2. Baby powder to help get sand off.
-TONS of sunscreen – apply before you go to avoid spraying in the wind.
+And bring hats with toggles and TONS of sunscreen – apply before you go to avoid spraying in the wind.
 Here’s my personal story about that.

 4. Bring dip nets and a bucket!
 If you catch one minnow or a sand-digger or a small clam you’ll have hours and hours of entertainment – it’s even fun for the adults.
 (FYI, they won’t live if you take them in the bucket overnight).

 5. This might seem silly but I bring a small inflatable baby pool for my babies that aren’t walking yet and put under the umbrella.
 Gives a nice place for baby to play.

 – Katie D.